matutamiller/PSD-to-HTML-BlueEasy-Layout/README.md

 # PSD-to-HTML-BlueEasy-Layout
-Layout created using Flexbox technology
+Responsive layout created using Flexbox technology and Flexbox fixed margin grid

 <a href="https://matutamiller.github.io/PSD-to-HTML-BlueEasy-Layout/">See online</a>